blueprint-genetics/amiss/docs/paper/methods.md

         results
 -------------------------------------------------------------

 The scripts are intended to be executed in order, but users may choose only run a subset if they are only interested in a subset of the results.
-To run the main experiment, one must run 1., 2., 4., 5., and 8.; to run the simulations, one must run 1., 2., 6., 7., 9. and 10.; to run the crossvalidation experiment, one must run 1., 2. and 11.
+To run the main experiment, one must run 1., 2., 4., 5., and 8.; to run the simulations, one must run 1., 2., 6., 7., 9. and 10.; to run the cross-validation experiment, one must run 1., 2. and 11.

 ## Availability of source code and requirements